A 'Hot Zone' In The Brain May Reveal When, And Even What, We Dream

 Participants were awakened frequently and asked to report whether they'd been dreaming.
 This reduced the problem of people forgetting dreams over the course of a full night's sleep.

-And sure enough, people in the study were able to recall not only whether they had been dreaming, but often what they had been dreaming about.
+And sure enough, people in the study were able to recall not only whether they had been dreaming but often what they had been dreaming about.
 Dreams included riding a bicycle, seeing geometric shapes in motion and smelling perfume.

-After a person reported a dream, the investigators went back and reviewed brain activity patterns recorded with a technique known as high density electroencephalography.
-This allowed researchers to connect dreaming with a decrease in low frequency activity and an increase in high frequency activity at the back of the brain.
+After a person reported a dream, the investigators went back and reviewed brain activity patterns recorded with a technique known as high-density electroencephalography.
+This allowed researchers to connect dreaming with a decrease in low-frequency activity and an increase in high-frequency activity at the back of the brain.

 By looking for this electrical signature in the brain, the researchers were able to predict when a person had been dreaming about 90 percent of the time.